mike-shields-dev/mike-shields-dev/README.md

 ## About Me

 Hi there!
-I'm Mike and I'm working towards becoming a Web Developer.
-I'm currently studying Full Stack Web Development at [Manchester Codes](https://www.manchestercodes.com/).
+I'm Mike and I'm working towards becoming a Web Developer.\
+I'm currently studying Full Stack Web Development at [Manchester Codes](https://www.manchestercodes.com/).\
+I also tech volunteer with [CodeYourFuture](https://codeyourfuture.io/).\

 I discovered a passion for programming through my current role as a Museum Gallery Technician at the [National Football Museum](https://www.nationalfootballmuseum.com/) where I work as part of a small team maintaining the museum gallery's Audio Visual / IT Systems.

 ### Hobbies & Interests